rstudio/rstudio/samples/expenses/README-MAVEN.txt

 If you prefer to work from the command line, you can use Maven to build your project. (http://maven.apache.org/)  Maven uses the supplied 'pom.xml' file which describes exactly how to build your project.
-This file has been tested to work against Ant 2.2.1.
-The following assumes 'mvn' is on your command line path.
+This file has been tested to work against Maven 2.2.1  The following assumes 'mvn' is on your command line path.

 To run development mode, just type 'mvn gae:run'.